timsutton/osx-vm-templates/README.md

 This project currently only supplies a single Packer template (`template.json`), so the hypervisor's configured guest OS version (i.e. `darwin12-64`) does not accurately reflect the actual installed OS.
 I haven't found there to be any functional differences depending on these configured guest versions.

+To build a VMware box of an OS version less than El Capitan (10.11), note that as of VMare Fusion 8.5.4, you will need to change the `tools_upload_flavor` from `darwin` to `darwinPre15`.

 ## Preparing the ISO

 OS X's installer cannot be bootstrapped as easily as can Linux or Windows, and so exists the [prepare_iso.sh](https://github.com/timsutton/osx-vm-templates/blob/master/prepare_iso/prepare_iso.sh) script to perform modifications to it that will allow for an automated install and ultimately allow Packer and later, Vagrant, to have SSH access.